 People once said the MCU had a villain problem, but Marvel has really turned things around.
 In 2018 alone, heroes had to deal with Erik Killmonger, Thanos and Ghost.
-Now, when CAPTAIN MARVEL opens on March 8, Marvel Studios could add another baddie to its villainous Hall of Fame.
+Now, with the release of CAPTAIN MARVEL, Marvel Studios adds another baddie to its villainous Hall of Fame.

-The space adventure pits Carol Danvers against the Skrulls, a race of shape-shifting aliens planning to invade Earth.
+The space adventure pits Carol Danvers against the Skrulls, a race of shape-shifting aliens that invade Earth.
 The alien leader is Talos, an elite Skrull soldier played by Ben Mendelsohn.
 Talos is massively powerful and has the potential to become one of the MCU’s best villains.
 Here’s why.

 Who Is Talos, Anyway?